Sebastian Cabot (explorer): Service to Spain

-Believing that King Ferdinand II of Aragon was giving more financial support to exploration than the English, Cabot moved to Spain from England in 1512.
-When King Ferdinand died in 1516 it ended a period of exploration and Cabot returned to England.
+In 1512, believing that King Ferdinand II of Aragon was offering more financial support for exploration than the English crown, Cabot moved from England to Spain.
+King Ferdinand’s death in 1516 brought this period of Spanish exploration to a halt, prompting Cabot to return to England.

-By 1522, he was once again working for Spain as a member of the Council of the Indies and holding the rank of Pilot-Major, where he supervised naval and navigator training, etc. Cabot secretly offered his services to Venice in communications with the Council of Ten.
-He promised to undertake to find the Northwest Passage to China for Venice if they would receive him.
+By 1522, Cabot was again in Spanish service, this time as a member of the Council of the Indies and holding the title of Pilot Major, responsible for overseeing naval training and the instruction of navigators.
+Around this time, he secretly contacted the Council of Ten in Venice, offering to search for the Northwest Passage to China on Venice’s behalf if they would receive him.

-Cabot was commissioned at the rank of captain general in Spain.
-On 4 March 1525, he was given command of a fleet that was to determine from astronomical observation the precise demarcation of the Treaty of Tordesillas, which defined the area of Spanish and Portuguese monopolies.
-He was also to convey settlers to the Molucca Islands in the Pacific, to strengthen Spanish claims in the spice islands.
-This voyage was officially noted as an expedition for the discovery of Tarshish, Ophir, Eastern Cathay, and Cipango (Japan).
-This expedition consisted of four ships with 250 men, and set sail from Sanlúcar de Barrameda on 3 April 1526.
+In March 1525, Cabot was commissioned as captain general of a Spanish fleet.
+His mission was to determine, through astronomical observations, the precise demarcation line of the Treaty of Tordesillas between Spanish and Portuguese territories.
+He was also tasked with transporting settlers to the Molucca Islands to strengthen Spanish claims in the Pacific.
+Officially, the voyage was described as an expedition to discover Tarshish, Ophir, Eastern Cathay, and Cipango (Japan).
+The fleet consisted of four ships and 250 men, departing Sanlúcar de Barrameda on 3 April 1526.

-By this time the survivors of Magellan's expedition had completed their circumnavigation of the world, finding it larger than previously known.
-The voyage had increased pressure on Spain and Portugal to define their territories, as old boundaries seemed superseded by new data.
-Cabot was directed to cross the Pacific twice and he might have accomplished a second circumnavigation of the world.
-When Cabot landed with his expedition in Brazil, however, he heard of the rumours of the great wealth of the Incan king and the nearly-successful invasion of Aleixo Garcia.
-He abandoned his charge and explored the interior of the Río de la Plata along the northern border of present-day Argentina.
+By then, survivors of Magellan’s expedition had completed the first circumnavigation, revealing the world to be larger than expected.
+This intensified pressure on Spain and Portugal to define their respective territories.
+Cabot was instructed to cross the Pacific twice, which might have resulted in a second circumnavigation.
+However, upon landing in Brazil, he heard reports of great wealth in the Incan king’s realm and the recent expedition of Aleixo Garcia.
+Abandoning his original orders, Cabot turned inland to explore the Río de la Plata along what is now northern Argentina.

-Cabot had already earned the disapproval of his crew by stranding the fleet in the doldrums and running the flagship aground off Santa Catarina Island.
-His decision regarding the Río de la Plata led to open resistance from Martin Méndez (his lieutenant general), Miguel de Rodas (pilot of the Capitana), and Francisco de Rojas (the captain of one of the other vessels).
-He dealt with the mutiny by marooning these men and other officers on Santa Catarina Island, where they are believed to have died.
+Cabot’s leadership soon faced challenges.
+His crew became discontented after the fleet was stranded in the doldrums and the flagship ran aground off Santa Catarina Island.
+When Cabot diverted the mission to the Río de la Plata, opposition arose from Martin Méndez (his lieutenant general), Miguel de Rodas (pilot of the Capitana), and Francisco de Rojas (captain of another vessel).
+Cabot suppressed the mutiny by marooning the dissenters and several other officers on Santa Catarina Island, where they are believed to have died.